BlackToppStudios/DAGFrameScheduler/README.md

 ## NEWS ##

+### August 12, 2013 - 1.8.1 ###
+* Fixed bug with innacurate metadata tracking, now frame and pause lengths are correct.

 ### August 11, 2013 ###
 * Added tracking for pause and frame length each frame (no tests yet, I don't think it works right).
 * Split TEST macros and helpers into their own file.